bioidiap/bob.ip.qualitymeasure/doc/guide.rst

 or a gray-level image.
 (The input image should be a numpy-array.
 RGB color-images should be in the format expected by Bob_.)
-When the input image is 3-dimensional, the first dimension being '3' (as is the case in the example above), the input is considered to represent a color RGB image, and is first converted to a gray-level image.
+When the input image is 3-dimensional, the first dimension being '3' (as is the case in the example above), the input is assumed to represent a color RGB image, and is first converted to a gray-level image.
-If the input is 2-dimensional (say, a numpy array of shape [480, 720]), then it is considered to represent a gray-level image, and the RGB-to-gray conversion step is skipped.
+If the input is 2-dimensional (say, a numpy array of shape [480, 720]), then it is assumed to represent a gray-level image, and the RGB-to-gray conversion step is skipped.